anabrid/lucigui/README.md

   - (planned) probably a DDA code editor in the future
 - Both settings and circuit configuration can be imported and exported as JSON files.
 - The application ships with a built-in set of example circuits as well as help texts.

+## Usage: On the notation of endpoints

+A TCP/IP socket "endpoint" is characterized by an IP-address/hostname and a port, for instance `192.168.1.2` and `573`.
+This standard is of course also used in traditional LUCIDAC JSON-Lines "raw TCP protocol" clients.
+In contrast, this client uses HTTP websockets which define their endpoints as URLs.
+In websocket world, these URLs have the schema `ws` or `wss` (if SSL is used).
+As LUCIDACs currently do not support SSL, `ws` is the only supported schema.
+The websocket URL is basically what comes out when your replace the `http` in something like `http://192.168.1.2/some/path` with `ws`.
+The path in the URL is, by definition, always `/websocket` in the embedded LUCIDAC webserver.
+However, it can (in future) also be explored by the network status query or settings.

+Furthermore, if you want to connect to a LUCIDAC without websocket support, you can elevate the protocol by yourself.
+This works the same as a serial2tcp converter/proxy.
+Suitable codes shall presented here in the future.

 ## About the code